Roger Carter (racing driver)

-Roger Carter II (born October 23, 1969) is an American former professional stock car racing driver and team owner.
-He has previously competed in the ARCA Menards Series from 2006 to 2015.
+Roger Lee Carter II (born October 23, 1969) is an American professional stock car racing driver and team owner who last competed part-time in the ARCA Menards Series driving the No. 03 Ford for Clubb Racing Inc.

 Racing career

 Carter would attempt to make his first ARCA Re/Max Series race in 2006, driving for his own team in the No. 60 Chevrolet at Iowa Speedway, but ultimately failed to qualify for the event.
 He would attempt to make his debut the next year in 2007 with his own team again, with his first attempt being at the season opener at Daytona International Speedway, where he would not qualify for.
 His second attempt that year was originally scheduled at USA International Speedway, a race where he would withdraw from due to a "personal injury" and would be replaced by Nick Tucker.
 After not attempting any races in 2008, Carter would once again attempt to make the season opener at Daytona in 2009 in the No. 54 Dodge for Sherry Bell, but would fail to qualify.

 In 2011, Carter would finally make his ARCA debut at Michigan Speedway driving the No. 40 Dodge for his own team, where he would finish 38th after two laps due to an engine issue.
 He would make three more starts throughout the year with a best finish of 16th at Madison International Speedway.
 In the next year, he would run seven races on the schedule, failing to finish in all his starts that year.

-For 2013, Carter would run all but one race of the schedule in 2013 (that being at Chicagoland Speedway, driving his self owned No. 97 Dodge.
+For 2013, Carter would run all but one race of the schedule in 2013 (that being at Chicagoland Speedway), driving his self owned No. 97 Dodge.
 During the course of the season, he would achieve eight top-20 finishes, including a top 10 at Michigan where he would finish eighth on the lead lap.
 Carter would run a partial schedule in 2014, primarily the No. 40 and No. 97 entries for his own team, and would have a best finish of eleventh at Pocono Raceway.
 Carter would run only one race in 2015, driving at Daytona in the No. 40 Dodge, finishing 32nd and five laps down to race winner Grant Enfinger.

-This would be his most recent ARCA event as a driver.
+In 2023, it was revealed on the entry list for the race at Berlin Raceway that Carter would make his first start in the series in seven years driving the No. 03 Ford for Clubb Racing Inc.